svhawkins/B-Minor-Compiler/README.txt

 	If I have time later I can make a better rule for this, but not right now.

+   I fixed it.
+Made FCALL and SUBSCRIPT be postfix expressions in the grammar, more similar to C.

 4. Function call lists are not yet supported.
    Cannot do things like f(x)(y), but composition is possible: f(x(y)) Similar problems to what is described in (3).
    (because of this f(x)[i] doesn't quite yet work)

+   This is fixed.

 *********************************************
 main.c for parse was renamed to parse.c